jerryq0101/uoft_proj_data_collect/README.md

 ```

-Simply run `focus_crawl.py` to get all of the Theory of Computing Courses and all possible prerequisites in a printed form in the console.
+Simply run `focus_crawl.py` to get all the Theory of Computing Courses and all possible prerequisites in a printed form in the console.
 (Or modify it for your own use case at [Line 176](./scraping/focus_crawl.py#L176))

-For targetting more individualized examples, you can run `crawl.py`, which allows one to find the prerequisite lineage of specific Arts and Science Course URLs.
+For targeting more individualized examples, you can run `crawl.py`, which allows one to find the prerequisite lineage of specific Arts and Science Course URLs.

 ```python
 # crawl.py Line 364